GhumanNavneet/MCW-Securing-PaaS/Hands-on lab/HOL step-by step - Securing PaaS.md

     a.  **ClientId**: Replace with the Application ID value copied in Task 2, Step 7. and **C**

-    b.  **CllientSecret**: Replace with the FourthCoffeeAPI Key values from copied in Task 2, Step 14.
+    b.  **CllientSecret**: Replace with the FourthCoffeeAPI Key values from copied in Task 2, Step 14

     c.
-Replace the **SecretUri**: Replace with the Azure Key Vault secret key Uri from Task 1, Step 12.
+Replace the **SecretUri**: Replace with the Azure Key Vault secret key Uri from Task 1, Step 12

-7. Save Web.config.
+7. Save Web.config

 ### Task 5: Test the solution

-1. In the **web.config**, delete the **connectionString** from the file at line 78.
+1. In the **web.config**, delete the **connectionString** from the file at line 78

-2. Save the **web.config** file.
+2. Save the **web.config** file

-3. Open the **global.asax.cs** file, place a break point at line 31.
+3. Open the **global.asax.cs** file, place a break point at line 31

--   NOTE: This code makes a call to get an accessToken as the application you setup above, then make a call to the Azure Key Vault using that accessToken.
+    > NOTE: This code makes a call to get an accessToken as the application you setup above, then make a call to the Azure Key Vault using that accessToken.

-4. Run the solution, press **F5**.
+4. Run the solution, press **F5**

-5. You should see that you execute a call to Azure Key Vault and get back the secret (which in this case is the connection string to the Azure Database).
+5. You should see that you execute a call to Azure Key Vault and get back the secret (which in this case is the connection string to the Azure Database)

     ![In the global.asax.cs file, the EncryptSecret = sec.Value line is called out.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image115.png "global.asax.cs file")

-6. Press **F5**, and navigate to [http://localhost:\[PORT-NUMBERportno\]/api/CustomerAccounts](http://localhost:[PORT-NUMBER]/api/CustomerAccounts), you should see your data displayed.
+6. Press **F5**, and navigate to [http://localhost:\[PORT-NUMBERportno\]/api/CustomerAccounts](http://localhost:[PORT-NUMBER]/api/CustomerAccounts), you should see your data displayed

 ## Exercise 6: Securing PaaS web applications with App Service Environment and Web Application Firewall